philiplb/mattermost-on-flynn/README.md

 ## Further Configuration

+*Please note that the configuration set in the System Console is not persistent and won't survive a restart of the Flynn container!
+All configuration must be done via environment variables!*

 Any setting from the configuration json file can be overwritten via environment variables.
 They have a specific scheme to address the configuration key:

 `MM_<rootKey>_<childKey>(_<moreChildKeys)`